adventuremomblog

 Does Tanking Make You Feel Dizzy?

-The river float trips are really laid back and the livestock water tank is a bit like a slow-motion tilt-o-whirl.
+The river float trips are laid back and the livestock water tank is a bit like a slow-motion tilt-o-whirl.
 I don’t enjoy those types of amusement rides anymore and I didn’t have any motion sickness issues during our float trip.

 tanking on the North Platte River in Nebraska